allegro/allegro.tech/_posts/2017-07-24-golang-slices-gotcha.md

 when we call `append`.

 Slice is a triple of pointer to first element, length and capacity (length ≤ capacity).
-Memory is continuous block of data but slice uses only length of capacity.
+Memory is a continuous block of data but slice uses only length of capacity.

 ![slice_1.svg](/img/articles/2017-07-20-golang-slices-gotcha/slice_1.svg){: .center-image }